vincent-peugnet/wcms/MANUAL.md

     %LIST?bookmark=my-favorite-places%

 It is even possible to combine bookmark and filters!
 Specific filters and sorting will overide bookmark settings.

+##### Map styling

+The map layers use images, and it's not possible to change the source of the tiles.

 #### Random page